prakhar-saxena01/astro-modular/src/content/posts/edibility-an-inquiry.md

 ==So when we ask, "what is food," we are also asking, "who has the right to define it?"==

 Knowledge of food, like all knowledge, is political.
-The grandmother’s intuition about fermentation, the farmer’s sense of soil, the monk’s dietary rhythms—all are dismissed when they cannot be quantified.
+The grandmother’s intuition about fermentation, the farmer’s sense of soil, the monk’s dietary rhythms; all are dismissed when they cannot be quantified.

 And so, we eat by numbers now, calories, macros, nutrients.
 The body becomes a ledger of measurement, not a field of intuition.